DB AutoZug: History

-Company history and operations
+Operations

 Created in 1997 the DB brand AutoZug was responsible for the companies' private car transportation business.
 In 1999 the night trains of the Deutsche Bahn including the brands UrlaubsExpress and DB NachtZug also came under the company's control.
 From 2002, the organisation became DB AutoZug GmbH, and a company in its own right.
 From 1 January 2003 the Euro Night and D-night trains were the responsibility of DB AutoZug GmbH.

 In December 2007 DB NachtZug and UrlaubsExpress were branded together under the new name CityNightLine.
 At the same time, the number of car-trains was reduced by around 1200 to approximately 920, and four of the nine terminals were closed.
 2008 brought the procurement of new-car wagons to replace some of up to 40 years old.
 2007, the company transported 183,000 vehicles and generated with a turnover of 60 million euros.

+By the 2008 holiday season, further changes in service were made: the terminal in Troisdorf Germany closed, and services to Livorno (Italy), Fréjus (France) and Rijeka (Croatia) no longer in operation, however in Alessandria (Italy) a new terminal came into operation.
 For holiday travel by car, the market share of the company was less than 0.5 percent, 70% of the customers were regulars, a quarter were pensioners.
-Statistically, customers had an above average income.
+Statistically, customers had an above average income as of 2008.

-By the 2008 holiday season, further changes in service were made: the terminal in Troisdorf Germany closed, and services to Livorno (Italy), Fréjus (France) and Rijeka (Croatia) no longer in operation, however in Alessandria (Italy) a new terminal came into operation.